samuelrowan/Sprint-Challenge--JavaScript/README.md

   Closure is all about scope and where each scope ends.

 4. Describe the four rules of the 'this' keyword.
+  Window binding: It contains all of JavaScript and everything that exists within the global scope.
+  Implicit binding: It is used to reference the object that is being used by that function or method.
+  New binding: Is used when creating new objects through prototypes or classes.
+  Explicit binding: can be used to override data in objects.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() brings over parent attributes to the child as a prototype.

 ## Project Set up